MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy controls access to page contents, browser history, and user preferences for Copilot with Commerical Data Protection in the Edge sidebar.
+  This policy controls access to page contents, browser history, and user preferences for Copilot with Commercial Data Protection in the Edge sidebar.
 This policy applies only to Microsoft Entra ID profiles.
 To summarize pages and interact with text selections, it needs to be able to access the page contents.
 This policy does not apply to MSA profiles.
 This policy doesn't control access for Copilot without Commercial Data Protection.
 Access for Copilot without Commercial Data Protection is controlled by the policy CopilotPageContext.

-If you enable this policy, Copilot with Commerical Data Protection will have access to browser context.
+If you enable this policy, Copilot with Commercial Data Protection will have access to browser context.

-If you don't configure this policy, a user can enable access to browser context for Copilot with Commerical Data Protection using the setting toggle in Edge.
+If you don't configure this policy, a user can enable access to browser context for Copilot with Commercial Data Protection using the setting toggle in Edge.

-If you disable this policy, Copilot with Commerical Data Protection will not be able to access browser context.
+If you disable this policy, Copilot with Commercial Data Protection will not be able to access browser context.

   #### Supported features: